Marilyn Cole

-Marilyn Cole (born 7 May 1949) is Playboy magazine's January 1972 Playmate of the Month.
+Marilyn Cole (born 7 May 1949) was Playboy magazine's January 1972 Playmate of the Month.
 She was the magazine's first full-frontal nude centerfold.
-She also became 1973's Playmate of the Year – the only Briton to hold that title.
+She also became 1973's Playmate of the Year, becoming the only Briton to hold that title.
 Her original pictorial was photographed by Alexas Urba.

 Career

-Cole worked at a Post Office punched card unit in Portsmouth Central Telephone Exchange, before working for £12 weekly at the Portsmouth Co-op Fuel Office when she was interviewed to be a Playboy Bunny at the London Playboy Club.
-She worked as a bunny from 1971 to 1974, and within a few days of starting work there was noticed by Victor Lownes and test photographed for the magazine.
+Cole worked at a Post Office punched card unit in Portsmouth Central Telephone Exchange, before working, for £12 weekly, at the Portsmouth Co-op Fuel Office, when she was interviewed to be a Playboy Bunny at the London Playboy Club.
+She worked as a bunny from 1971 to 1974, and, within a few days of starting work there, was noticed by Victor Lownes and test-photographed for the magazine.
 Marilyn also worked as a barmaid at the Auckland Arms Hotel in Southsea during the late 60s.

 She appeared on the cover of the Roxy Music album Stranded, having been noticed by Bryan Ferry after winning Playmate of the Year.
 She had previously appeared on the covers of various Top of the Pops albums.